saulpierotti/markdown_notebook/BDP.md

 	* ApplicationManagers accept job submission and forwards them to the respective ApplicationMaster on the DataNode
 * Hadoop MapReduce is the core processing component of the ecosystem
 	* It is a software framework for writing applications that process large datasets using distributed and parallel algorithms in an Hadoop environment
+* SQL is a relational DBMS based on tables
+	* It works with a specific schema
+	* It uses the powerfull SQL query language
+	* Implementations are MySQL, Oracle, Sqlite, Postgres
+	* It is typically commercially supported
+	* It focuses mostly on consistency: typical application is the database of a bank
+		* We can say that it focuses on the ACID properties: atomicity, consistency, isolation, durability
+	* Scalability is vertical
+* NoSQL is a non-relational and document-based DBMS
+	* It can consist in key-value pairs, graphs, wide-columns
+	* The schema is flexible and it can also host unstructured data
+	* Scalability is horizontal: I can just increase the number of servers in the pool
+	* It uses the non-standard UnQL query language (unstructured query)
+	* Implementations are MongoDB, Cassandra
+	* It is typically supported by the community
+	* It focuses on availability: it does everything possible to remain operational also in case of errors
+	* Consistency is eventual: it is not guaranteed at the end of each transaction but eventually it is restored when there is time available for the operation
+	* Apache Cassandra is open-source and distributed
+		* There is no central node, so no single point of failure
+		* It works with wide-columns
+		* It was initially developped at Facebook
+		* It supports the Hadoop integration and MapReduce
+		* It uses the novel query language CQL
+	* Apache Kafka is a distributed streaming platform

+# Virtualization
+* Virtualizing means creating a virtual version of a physical resource through an abstraction layer that hides the underlying implementation
+* Virtual machine are hardware-independent and their resource usage can be dynamically adapted
+* Virtualization advantages
+	* Thanks to virtualization I can consolidate the services provided by many servers into a single machine
+	* Applications are sandboxed in a virtual environment
+		* I can test code and applications without risking to crash the whole physical server
+		* I can create a dedicated envronment for legacy applications
+	* Virtual applications can be provisioned on demand
+	* Hardware and software are decoupled: I can move VMs betwenn different hosts and I can suspend a VM when not needed
+	* I can emulate hardware which is not present on the physical host
+	* I can run applications that are not compatible with the OS of the physical machine
+* Virtualization disadvantages
+	* Virtualization is vulberable to bugs and hacking, since many different hosts and OSs are co-existing on the same hardware
+		* VM-to-VM attack: a VM can have unauthorized acces to data of another VM
+		* VM-to-HV attack: some hypervisors (KVM or XEN) work directly at the level of the hardware: everything can be compromised
+	* Performances in a virtual environment can be worse due to the overhead for the physical host
+		* This is true particularly for I/O operations
+* Provisioning of VMs is NOT cloud computing if it does not respect the self-service, on-demand, network-based, elastic offer and pay-per-use paradigms (see next section)

 # Cloud Computing
 * Cloud computing deals with supplying information and communication technologies as a service
+* The cloud model is focused on the concept of offering a service, without the need of thinking about the underlying physical infrastructure
-* It enables uniquitous access to shared pools of configurable system resources and higer level services that can be rapidly provisioned with minimal management effort, often over the internet
+* It enables uniquitous access to shared pools of configurable system resources and higer level services that can be rapidly provisioned with minimal management effort, often over the internet (definition from the US National Insttitute of standards and technologies, NINST)
-* It is similar to a public utility in that achieves economy of scale and coherence
+* It is similar to a public utility in that achieves economy of scale and coherence: the cloud is a utility service
-* The core characteristics are that it is self-service and on-demand, network based
+* Cloud essential characteristics
+	* Self-service, on-demand: computing capabilities can be provisioned unilaterally from the client, without the need for human intervention
+	* Netwrok-based access: capabilities are available over the network and accessed trough clients
-* Physical resources are pooled and the user has no control over them
+	* Resource pooling: physical resources are pooled by the cloud provider and the user has no control or knowledge of them
-* It uses a pay-per-use model
+	* Elasticity: resources can be easily scaled up or down in response to demand, with minimal delay and apparent infinite capacity
+	* Pay-per-use: the customer doen not incur in any upfront cost
-* It is not the same as virtualization but it can employ virtualization to pool physical resources
+* Cloud computing is not the same as virtualization but it can employ virtualization to pool physical resources
-* The offer is elastic and can be adapted to user needs
-* The infrastructure has a teorethical infinite capacity, but you need infinite money to use it!
+* A cloud infrastructure has a teorethical infinite capacity, but you need infinite money to use it!
-* The model is focused on the concept of service, without the need of thinking about the underlying physical infrastructure
 * Infrastructure as a service (IaaS): the customer receives a machine with an OS
 	* It can provide storage, computational and network services and it is often virtualized
 * Platform as a service (PaaS): the customer manages data and software, but no direct access to the OS